DomosHaidou/coderoncode/_posts/2015-07-17-manfred-macx-and-the-problem-of-information-overload.markdown

 ---
 layout: post
-title: "Building the MacxKit"
+title: "Manfred Macx and the Problem of Information Overload"
 published: true
 type: post

 keywords: exocortex, information overload, microservices, technology, programming
 description:

+tag: article
 ---

 I've always been fascinated with the technology concepts presented on **Charles Stross** book _Accelerando_, artificial cats, downloads of consciousness, nanotechnology, etc. but of all of them one got my particular attention; Manfred Marcx glasses.

 Glasses?
 What's so special about the glasses?
 Well this are not an ordinary pair of glasses, they are in fact augmented reality glasses, informing Manfred about recent news, results from search agents, phone calls, navigation instructions and what ever information he desires.

-Basically we could call them **smart glasses**, in the book this glasses allow Manfred to be on the bleeding age of technology and information; to the extreme without them he is incapable of functioning.
+We could call them **smart glasses**, in the book this glasses allow Manfred to be on the bleeding age of technology and information; to the extreme without them he is incapable of functioning.

 > In Charles Stross’ Accelerando, the arrival of the technological singularity is prefaced in the first section of the novel with the story of Manfred Macx, a hyper-connected, post-economic entrepreneur who relies on reputation and good-will rather than traditional monetary wealth.
 > -- **Source: [Post-human, post-memory: Mnemotechnology in Charles Stross' Accelerando](http://www.academia.edu/1247436/Post-human_post-memory_Mnemotechnology_in_Charles_Stross_Accelerando)**